English Language and Geography BA (Hons)

 Studying English Language provides you with a sound knowledge of how language is structured, how it developed and spread globally, and how it functions both in society and in our minds, but it also equips you with a variety of practical critical and analytical skills.
 We pride ourselves on offering a challenging and stimulating degree with a wide range of innovative teaching and assessment methods.
 We place an emphasis on employability through how language is used for professional purposes and the practical and transferable skills valuable in selected careers.

 You will be taught by academics who are actively engaged in research and have published in their specialist fields.
-You will also benefit from the University’s Special Collections in the library, home to over 75,000 printed materials and complemented by an environmentally controlled vault that houses rare books and manuscripts from as early as the 14th Century.
-With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.For more details and information about this course visit:
+You will also benefit from the University’s Special Collections in the library, home to over 75,000 printed materials and complemented by an environmentally controlled vault that houses rare books and manuscripts from as early as the ninth century, as well as our close links with Liverpool’s cultural institutions.
+With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.

 Geography is about exploring, encountering and engaging with the world around us.
 It is a dynamic and exciting subject to study.
 It looks at how the physical world works; how people interact both with each other and with the physical world; how landscapes (both physical and human) evolve; and the ways in which the environment needs to be conserved and managed.
 Geography covers many different perspectives and brings them together to create a distinctive way of understanding the world.
 Whether your interests are more towards physical, environmental or human geography, our degree offers you the chance to develop an integrated, enriched understanding of what is taking place on our planet.